|Author:||Beauchamp et al., 2018|

 |Lithology:||Mafic, intermediate and felsic volcanic rock, iron formation, ultramafic sill|

 The volcanic and volcaniclastic rocks of the Upper Eastmain Greenstone Belt (UEGB) were described in the works of Hocq (1985), Roy (1985, 1988), Couture (1986, 1987a, 1987b, 1987c, 1993) and Couture and Guha (1990).
 At that time, the authors grouped all of these rocks within the René Group, since no formation was individualized.
-Following mapping and geochronology work in the Bohier Island area, Beauchamp and Massei (2018) divided the René Group into four formations, including the Clément Formation, which corresponds to rocks of the UEGB third volcanic event.
+Following mapping and geochronology work in the Bohier Island and Cadieux Lake areas, Beauchamp et al. (2018) and Beauchamp (2019) divided the René Group into four formations, including the Clément Formation, which corresponds to rocks of the UEGB third volcanic event.
 The name comes from Clément Lake in the region.

 The Clément Formation consists mostly of amphibolitized basalts and andesites, frequently pillowed (nAcln1).
 Thin horizons of intermediate to felsic tuf (ncln2) and gabbro intrusions (nAcln3) outcrop locally, interbedded in the volcanic pile.
 At the top of the Clément Formation, two magnetic horizons of iron formations associated with garnet amphibolite horizons (nAcln5) and many ultramafic sills (nAcln4) that could potentially be flows were plotted using the aeromagnetic map.